Best Management Practices (BMPS)

 - Recycle waste cooking oil or throw it in the trash.

 - "Dry Wipe" all pots, pans, plates and utensils prior to washing in the sink or dishwasher.
 Disposing as much food, fat, oil and grease particles as possible into the trash bin.

 - Use strainers in sink drains to catch food scraps and other solids, and empty strainer contents into the trash.

-Do's and Don'ts in the Kitchen (PDF)
+Dos and Don'ts in your home or apartment (PDF)

 Federal, State and Local Impacts

 - Clogged or restricted sewer services which cause backups in the facility.